AhmedAbdelazizAtallah/AhmedAbdelazizAtallah/README.md

 ## 💡 Quote

-> "Without data, you're just another person with an opinion."
+> “Data is not just numbers; it’s the story waiting to be understood.”
 >
-> — W. Edwards Deming
+> — Eng.
+Ahmed Abdelaziz